 Volunteer Phone Bankers

-For this year's mid-term elections, Community Votes is building the capacity of the Literacy Assistance Center (LAC) to support 13 of their partner's voter mobilization efforts.
+For the 2021mid-term elections, Community Votes built the capacity of the Literacy Assistance Center (LAC) to support 11 of their partner's voter mobilization efforts.
 The community-based adult literacy programs run by these organizations reach a student population that is majority women, people of color, including many immigrants.
 This work is funded by the Charles H. Revson Foundation and supports the LAC's Literacy & Justice Initiative.

 Academy of Medical and Public Health Services